marcocofano/excalidraw.nvim/README.md

 ### List saved scenes

-The command `:Excalidraw list` will list all excalidraw files saved to the default directory.
+The command `:Excalidraw find_scenes` will list all excalidraw files saved to the default directory.

 ## Command list